-Restrictive Covenants Solicitors
+Restrictive Covenants in Employment Contracts

-We help you to protect your business against the threat of competition from your former employees through the use of post-termination restraints (also called restrictive covenants) that apply for a period after the end of their employment with you.
+We can help you to protect your business against the threat of competition from your former employees through the use of post-termination restraints (also called restrictive covenants) that apply for a period after the end of their employment with you.

 Throughout, we work swiftly and incisively to obtain the most commercially advantageous results for you and your business.
 We can advise on:

-- Drafting appropriate restrictive covenants
+- Drafting appropriate restrictive covenants in employment contracts

 - Negotiating and drafting restrictions for exit or settlement agreements when employees leave your business